ak010cse/PlaceAutoCompleteSearch/README.md

 # PlaceAutoCompleteSearch

-In this code you get the place autocomplete search get location detals
+In this code you get the place autocomplete search get location detals and show in map with location.